 Children enjoy sports and recreational play because it is social in nature and often pursued outdoors.
-Children around the age of 12 months begin to enjoy recreational play, such as on rideon toys.
+Children around the age of 12 months begin to enjoy recreational play, including rideon toys.
 As children enter the preschool and elementary years, they become more interested in organized activities like sports.
 Parents frequently encourage sports and recreational play and enjoy participating with children in these activities.

 Ride-On Toys (p.
-160)
+171)